CHCAA-EDUX/scientific-computing-01/classes/class3.md

 3) In `utils.py`, create a function called `get_txt_files` that returns a list of the path to all the files ending in `.txt` in a directory.
 Import the function in `sentiment_analysis.py` and apply it to the path to your data folder.
 You should get an output similar to this:

-## Remember to talk about what a "path" means when introducing the class

 ```py
 >>> path_to_data_folder = "/work/scientific-computing-01/class3/data"